 If match light fuel is your only choice, be sure that all the coals have ash all over and no flames.
 And, if you must use lighter fluid, only use it on a few pieces to get the rest of the briquettes going.
 Once those coals are glowing, pile on fresh fuel and wait for the fire to spread.
 It will take longer, but your food will taste much better.

-The best way to start a fire is to use a chimney and avoid lighter fluid altogether.
+As per our guide on lighting a charcoal grill, the best way to start a fire is to use a chimney and avoid lighter fluid altogether.
 You can start any size grill with only one match and two pieces of newspaper.
 Don’t believe it?
 Watch how a chimney works.

-Another way is to use an electric fire starter or a combination Firestarter and blower like the Looflighter.
+Another way is to use an electric fire starter or a combination Fire starter and blower like the Looflighter.
 No chemicals needed.

 Running Out of Fuel

 Running out of fuel is a serious mistake in planning.
 Whether you use charcoal, briquettes or propane, always plan on having spare fuel.
-If you use gas, here are three ways of telling how much you have left in the tank.
+If you use gas, here are four ways of telling how much you have left in the tank.
 However, the best way to know is to use an inline gauge.

 Sometimes the unexpected happens, and your spare tank is empty, or the charcoal is wet.
 What do you do?
 If you can, go to the store immediately.
 If that’s not possible, then your second option is to play boy scout and build a fire using wood.
 (Never use scrap lumber treated with any wood preservative or paint!)